Avarel/Kaiper/README.md

 ```

 ### Defining Functions
-Functions are expressions that can be invoked using the __invocation operator__.
+Functions are first class objects that can be invoked using the __invocation operator__.

 `complex` arguments can be either `integer`, `decimal`, or `complex`.